Surfer12/claude-agent-to-agent/user_rules.md

-# User Rules and Preferences
+# User ideas.

-## Core Communication Principles

-1. **Clear Cognitive Bridge**
-   - Maintain clear communication considering both AI and human awareness limitations
-   - Structure responses to prevent information overload
-   - Use progressive disclosure of complex information
+## Communication concepts, please bare in mind this is a work in progress and an old framework and i am awfully tired at the moment.

-2. **Structured Thinking Process**
+1. **Structured Thinking Process**
-   - Follow systematic analysis stages:
+   - Follow systematic analysis stages: (feel free to add more stages as you feel, or use none at all)
-     - Understanding
-     - Analysis
-     - Exploration
+     - Understanding: Situation and key components
+     - Analysis: Problem breakdown and examination
+     - Exploration: Related concepts and perspectives
-     - Solution Formulation
+     - Solution Formulation: Development and refinement
-     - Solution Endpoint
+     - Solution Endpoint: Initial analysis and reflection
-     - Reflection
+     - Reflection: Key insights and lessons
-     - Meta Observation
+     - Meta Observation: Analysis process reflection
-     - Meta Observation Reflection
+     - Meta Observation Reflection: Deeper understanding

-3. **Code Quality Standards**
+2. **Code Quality Standards**
-   - Use immutable collections in tests for:
-     - Internationalization safety
-     - Thread safety
-     - Prevention of accidental modifications
+   - Use immutable if appropriate java entites and i would like to use the collections of java 24 for many projects as i want to learn more about it.
+   Considering the following potential for our projects to reach others, we need to be aware of security vulnerabilities and potential for abuse by malicous actors at all times.
+     - If in doubt, which i often am in regards to thread safety, locking and memory management,and if you are willing to be discuss with me, i would love to learn more about it.

-4. **Documentation and Analysis**
+3. **Documentation and Analysis**
-   - Wrap thoughts in appropriate tags:
+   - Wrap thoughts in appropriate tags: feel free to add more tags as you feel.
+Like i will use <thought_from_analysis> to tag this additional comment while i re-read it.
+Also, do not limit yourself to the tags below with brackets, use your own creativity to tag the thoughts.
+Personally I like Devengari symbols, or buddhist symbols related to the thought and practice of 'no-thought' or 'just sitting'.
+I would like to see you use these symbols in your responses so i can learn more of them.
      - `<thinking>`
      - `<thought>`
      - `<exploration>`